FAQ

 No, there is no matching fund nor co-funding obligations.

-• As these are powershifting funds co-designed by young people for young people, the Youth Advisory Board (YAB) holds decision-making power in the selection process.
+As these are powershifting grants co-designed by young people for young people, the Youth Advisory Board (YAB) holds decision-making power in the selection process.
 The process includes the following steps:

 • During the longlisting and shortlisting process, the applicants are grouped according to eligibility countries – this is done to ensure that there will be equitable representation across the 12 eligible African countries and European Union member states.

-• A Due Diligence and an organisational capacity assessment will be conducted to verify applicants’ governance and accounting protocols.
+• A Due Diligence and an organizational capacity assessment will be conducted to verify applicants’ governance and accounting protocols.

 • The highest-scoring proposals will be notified and selected applicants will be asked to complete forms and provide additional details for contracting.